Pest Control for Mice - How to Get Rid of Mice

 In the case of a minor infestation, mice are not necessarily seen, but there are many signs that give away their presence so you should first look for the source:

 - Droppings: Mice produce over 30 droppings per day which are similar to rice in size and shape, but are black in colour.
 Looking for droppings is usually the easiest and fastest way to reveal mice activity.
 These droppings are often located in the kitchen presses, under the sink, behind the fridge near the compressor; and in the hot press on the floor.

-- Gnawing: Mice teeth grow all the time and they need to gnaw to wear them down.
-They gnaw paper or plastic packaging to get access to food, or use shredded paper for their nest.
+- Gnawing: Mice’s teeth grow all the time and they need to gnaw to wear them down.
+They gnaw paper or plastic packaging to get access to food or use shredded paper for their nest.
 Mice also make little holes 20-30mm in diameter to get access through plasterboard and other physical barriers.
-The picture to the right illustrates mice damage to electrical wire (ceiling lamp) with all the subsequent risks of sparking and electrical fire.
+The picture to the right illustrates mice damage to the electrical wire (ceiling lamp) with all the subsequent risks of sparking an electrical fire.

 Clean up and deprive mice of food

 Mice are attracted to stored food.
 A mouse only eat 2 to 4 grams per day of almost anything, but it prefers cereal grains, seeds, or sweet material.
 The House mouse require very little water, obtaining most of its water needs from their food.
 It is therefore paramount to remove all food access to mice: